What is Subjectivity?

 My judgments are arbitrary in the sense that I am the arbiter.
 They aren’t meaningless or random.
 I am not random or radically free.
 I have a nature.

 Intersubjective judgments are also regular, not random.
 They are generated by multiple brains.
 They depend on the nature of brains and the nature of society.
-A collective value, such as “Murder is bad”, is not random or whimsical.
+A social value, such as “Murder is bad”, is not random or whimsical.
 It has an important social function.
 A society is not a random decision generator.
 It has a structure, and only certain social structures can exist.

 There are objective constraints on subjectivity and intersubjectivity.
 Neither is random nor radically free.
 Both are ordered.